giampaolo/psutil/docs/index.rst

 .. function:: disk_partitions(all=False)

-  Return all mounted disk partitions as a list of namedtuples including device, mount point and filesystem type, similarly to "df" command on UNIX.
+  Return all mounted disk partitions as a list of named tuples including device, mount point and filesystem type, similarly to "df" command on UNIX.
 If *all* parameter is ``False`` it tries to distinguish and return physical devices only (e.g. hard disks, cd-rom drives, USB keys) and ignore all others